Conserving Sunnycroft's conservatory

 We welcome donations at the property or find out more here to donate online.

 How special is our conservatory?

-The conservatory is a significant historic structure supplied in 1899 by R. Halliday & Company and is listed Grade II in its own right.
-It stands immediately west of the house, surrounded by surviving elements of the property’s aspirational ‘estate in miniature’ and is deliberately visible on the house’s primary elevation.
-It is elegant and refined, its remarkably finely chamfered rafters having a special quality of lightness while a sophisticated system of slender tensioned iron rods take the strain of the structure.
-Inside are contemporary fixed iron display shelves around the perimeter with decorative tufa rockwork beneath.
+The conservatory was desisgned and constructed by R. Halliday & Company in 1899 and is listed Grade II in its own right.
+It was the lady Sunnycroft's pride and joy, standing immediately to the west of the house, visible and accessible from the Drawing Room french windows.
+Elegant and refined, its finely chamfered rafters have a special quality of lightness while a sophisticated system of slender tensioned cast iron rods take the strain of the structure.
+Inside are still the original fixed cast iron display shelves around the perimeter with decorative rockwork beneath for ferns.

-As well as this, its significance lies in the fact that is part of the additions and improvements that were made right at the end of the 19th century by aspirational owner Mary Jane Slaney, widow of a successful wine and spirit merchant in Wellington.
+The glass house was a key part of the additions and improvements that were made right at the end of the 19th century by the owner, Mary Jane Slaney, widow of a successful wine and spirit merchant in Wellington.
 She extended the house by adding the large reception rooms on the ground floor, including the Billiard Room and turret wing on the east side.
-Interestingly, the glazed ‘porch’ over the new front door in the turret was provided by Halliday, as was the iron and glazed-roof veranda across the whole of the south front overlooking the garden, both of these being ‘conservatory-like’ structures of iron and glass.
-Mary Jane Slaney also added the Drawing Room bay with French windows on the west elevation.
-This looks directly out onto the highly decorative Halliday Conservatory, allowing it to be clearly visible from inside the Drawing Room and providing a physical link between the house and the Conservatory.
+Interestingly, the glazed cast iron ‘porch’ over the new front door in the turret was provided by Halliday, as were the iron and glazed-roof veranda across the whole of the south front overlooking the garden.
+Mrs Slaney also added the Drawing Room bay with french windows to be better able to view the conservatory.